mongodb/leafygreen-ui/.changeset/soft-berries-obey.md

 '@leafygreen-ui/hooks': minor
 ---

-Extends `useControlledValue` to accept any type
+- Extends `useControlledValue` to accept any type.
+- The value of `isControlled` is now immutable after the first render